 Elder Abuse That Occurs in NJ Institutions

-A Nursing Home, Assisted Living Residences, Etc. Are Regulated By the Office of the New Jersey Ombudsman for the Institutional Elderly
+Nursing Homes, Assisted Living Residences, Etc. are Regulated by the Office of the New Jersey Ombudsman for the Institutional Elderly

-Approximately 120,000 elders reside in a variety of long term care facilities in New Jersey.
-In most cases, they are in facilities because their care needs are so great that they can no longer remain at home and/or in a community-based setting.
-Such facilities include nursing homes, assisted living residences, resident group homes, etc. Many elderly persons suffer from Alzheimer’s disease or some other form of cognitive dementia.
+Approximately 100,000+ individuals reside in a variety of long-term care facilities in New Jersey.
+In most cases, these elderly residents are in facilities because their care needs are such that they can no longer remain at home.
+Such facilities include nursing homes, assisted living residences, community group homes, etc. Many elderly persons suffer from Alzheimer’s disease or some other form of cognitive dementia.
 They are the most vulnerable of the vulnerable.
-The Federal Older Americans Act requires each state, including New Jersey, to establish and operate an Office of the Institutional Care Ombudsman; and carry out through this Office a Long-Term Care Ombudsman program.
-The Institutional Ombudsman responsibility under the Older Americans Act includes:
+The Federal Older Americans Act requires each state, including New Jersey, to establish and operate an Office of the Institutional Care Ombudsman; and establish an Office Long-Term Care Ombudsman program.
+The Institutional Ombudsman Act includes:

-Federal law also requires that New Jersey protect the confidentiality of complaints and records, provide adequate legal counsel to the Ombudsman program, protect representatives of the Ombudsman from liability for the good faith performance of their duties, prepare an annual report, and provided training to Ombudsman representatives.
+Federal law also requires that New Jersey protect the confidentiality of complaints and records about all licensed nursing homes in the state, provide adequate legal counsel to the Ombudsman office and program, indemnify representatives of the Ombudsman from liability for the good faith performance of their duties, prepare an annual report, and provided training to Ombudsman representatives.

 Protective Actions One Can Take to Report Elder Abuse